Valerie Fennell papers

 - Georgia State University Women's Studies Journal, (Atlanta, GA: Georgia State University Women's Studies Institute), 1987

-Processed by Angela Lefebvre at the file level, October 2004.
-Subject files are arranged in alphabetical order.
+Processed by Angela Lefebvre at the item level, October 2004.

 - Valerie Fennell: